RemonIbrahimNashed/PrologLanguage/README.md

 # PrologLanguage
-This repository contains all my Prolog language tasks and programs
+This repository contains all my Prolog tasks and programs